bearlin/dotvim/README.md

 cp -r vim_trinity/.vimrc ~/.vimrc
 ```

-For the steps how I create this repo please check how-to.txt.
+For the steps how I create this repo please check "how-to.txt".